26 Most Instagrammable Places in Barcelona

 H10 Cubik was on my list, but I decided to stay at the Metropolitan, as you’ll read below.

-This hotel is Instagrammable because of its interior design, geometric shapes and pure colours, bright rooms, and bar terrace on the 8th floor.
+This hotel is Instagrammable because of its interior design, geometric shapes, pure colours, bright rooms, and bar terrace on the 8th floor.

 The terrace has incredible views of Barcelona Cathedral and other parts of the city.
-It’s the perfect place to sip a cocktail and be in good company while enjoying the view.
+It’s the perfect place to sip a cocktail, be in good company, and enjoy the view.

 Another instagrammable spot in this hotel is its lobby with a rounded shape bookstand and neat colours.